-- 4.77 Before approving the transfer of registration of a MPhil/PhD research degree student, or the progress of a DProf/DBA/EngD student, the Chair of the Doctoral College Board will need to be satisfied that the student has made sufficient progress and that the proposed future programme of research will provide a suitable basis for work at doctoral level which the student is capable of pursuing to completion. - 4.78 In addition to considering the student's progress report (see Regulation 4.75), the Doctoral College will normally arrange an oral assessment as part of the evaluation of the case for a transfer.
-This oral assessment will normally be made by an Internal Assessor appointed by an academic School.
-The Dean of School or delegate will normally also attend. - 4.79 Where a student fails to satisfy the Chair of the Doctoral College Board of either progression and/or potential of the project, the student will have their registration confirmed to be MPhil or appropriate exit award.
-The student will receive detailed feedback relating to the performance of the Transfer or Progress Event and will be given the opportunity to represent at a second Event within a maximum of 3 months. - 4.80 If the Chair of the Doctoral College Board deems the progress and the potential of the project at the Transfer Event as satisfactory, the student will have their registration confirmed to be PhD.

-4.81 Where, the Chair of the Doctoral College Board is dissatisfied with student progress, they may take such action as deemed necessary including, after investigation and consultation, the withdrawal of the student's registration.
-The Chair of the Doctoral College Board shall consult the supervisory team and the Dean of School.
+- 4.77 Before approving the transfer of registration of an MPhil/PhD research degree student, or the progress of a DProf/DBA/EngD student, the Chair of the Doctoral College Board will need to be satisfied that: - a) the student has made sufficient progress; - b) that the proposed future programme of research will provide a suitable basis for work at doctoral level; and - c) that the student is capable of pursuing the proposed future programme of research to completion. - 4.78 In addition to considering the student's progress report (see Regulation 4.75), the transfer of registration includes an oral assessment as part of the evaluation of the case for a transfer.
+This oral assessment is conducted by an Internal Assessor.
+The Dean of School or nominee may also attend. - 4.79 Where a student fails to satisfy the Chair of the Doctoral College Board of either progression and/or potential of the project, the student will have their registration confirmed to be MPhil or appropriate exit award.
+The student will receive feedback relating to the performance of the Transfer or Progress Event and will be given the opportunity to represent at a second Event within a maximum of 3 months. - 4.80 If the Chair of the Doctoral College Board deems the progress and the potential of the project at the Transfer Event as satisfactory, the student will have their registration confirmed to be PhD. - 4.81 Where, the Chair of the Doctoral College Board is dissatisfied with student progress, they may take such action as deemed necessary including, after investigation and consultation with the Dean or nominee of the relevant School, the withdrawal of the student's registration.